Miles Leonard: Career

 Phil Harvey (Coldplay Manager) said in an interview with Music Week, 'When in 2024, robots end up replacing humans throughout the music industry, the designers will probably base the prototype on Miles Leonard.
 Musically catholic with a predilection for funk, strong willed, creative, calm under pressure, fiercely loyal, tough as old boots and more than a little stubborn.
 Miles has been part of Coldplays inner circle since we signed to Parlophone in 1999 and he is still the man we want to most impress.'

-In an interview with Billboard Magazine in 2022, Miles said of the band: "A Rush of Blood was a milestone album.
+In an interview with Billboard Magazine in 2022, Leonard said of the band: "A Rush of Blood was a milestone album.
 All bands have that album that is a turning point, the one that affects people most.
 If you ask fans they’ll say that it has something that resonates, it has emotion and complexity.
 Because it is so diverse in sound, when you go to a live show they have so many songs to draw from, and these have those moments where it’s pared down to piano and acoustic guitar.
 Despite big production, sometimes just paring something down to guitar or keyboard and vocal can have the biggest impact – and this album had those songs."
 Subsequently, during Coldplay's Music Of the Spheres World Tour, Chris Martin said on stage: "The man that signed us, his name is Miles Leonard, he is the reason why we are here.
 We went to meet in his office as four very naive young men, and he said, 'OK, I believe in you, I'll give you a record deal' - and that changed our lives.
 Without him, we would not be here."

-Miles is credited as Executive Producer of the Pet shop Boys film 'A Life In Pop'.
+Leonard is credited as executive producer of the film 'Pet Shop Boys: A Life in Pop'.